Federal Reserve Policy And Stock Market Performance

 Over much of the current period of economic recovery, I have been arguing that the basic operating principal of the investment community is "Don't Fight the Fed!"

-That is, if the Federal Reserve System is working to support stock prices with a secondary goal of making sure that there monetary policy, if anything, will err on the side of being too easy rather than being too tight.
+That is, if the Federal Reserve System is working to support stock prices with a secondary goal of making sure that their monetary policy, if anything, will err on the side of being too easy rather than being too tight.

 The first goal came from former Federal Reserve Chairman Ben Bernanke.
 His research as an academic economist showed that the actions of the Federal Reserve could result in stock prices rising, which would create a wealth effect, which would result in stronger consumer spending, spending that would drive on the economic recovery from the Great Recession.